 Daniel Ojijo, CEO of Villa Care, also includes Mombasa Road, but excludes General Mathenge Drive in Westlands where some rentals will dent Sh400, 000 per month, “albeit very high quality” and so only make sense to expatriates.

 Urbanites have also been moving houses out of town to Athi River, Isinya and Juja where besides affordable apartments, the middle-class are also there as “first home owners and Sacco members also have housing schemes there” says Mwongera singling out “Syokimau as being mostly for (new money) families and not singles or young couples.”

-Ojijo argues the outskirts are luring for abundance of affordable land in areas like Ngong Road, up to Kiserian, Kikuyu, Kiambu Road and Kangundo Road which “offer relatively decent value for money.”
+Ojijo argues the outskirts of Nairobi are luring house seekers for their abundance of affordable land in areas like Ngong Road, up to Kiserian, Kikuyu, Kiambu Road and Kangundo Road which “offer relatively decent value for money.”

 Once upon a time, tenants looked out for wardrobes and balconies where they could shoot breeze while people watching